-Should you have any questions about your legal relationship with CourtCorrect, we highly encourage you to email firstname.lastname@example.org or call +44 207 867 3925.
+If you have any questions at all about your legal relationship with CourtCorrect,

 This sets out important information as to how we will use any information obtained or collected from you.

-3. Are you a business customer or a consumer?
+3. Are you a business or a consumer?

 In some areas you will have different rights under these terms depending on whether you are a business or consumer.
 If you are a business, you are responsible for ensuring the compliance with these terms of all users of your account credentials.
 You are a consumer if:

-4.1.
-Company details.
 CourtCorrect Ltd (company number 12117945) (we and us) is a company registered in England and Wales and our registered office is at 33 Percy St, W1T 2DF, London, UK, which is also our trading address.
-We operate the CourtCorrect service, which helps users understand and enforce their rights.
+We operate the CourtCorrect service.

-6.1.
-Placing your order.
-You place an order with CourtCorrect when you ask us to help you understand and enforce your rights.
-Please follow the onscreen prompts to place your order.
+You place an order with CourtCorrect when you sign up to use our platform.
 You may only submit an order using the method set out on the site.
 Each order is an offer by you to buy the services specified in the order (Services) subject to these Terms.

-6.7.
-Free Orders.
 A significant part of our services are available for free.
-For all free services, including but not limited to our search engine, our platform and our Browser extension, your use of the service shall constitute the placing of an Order for the purposes of these terms.
+For all free services, including but not limited to our search engine, the free trial of our platform and our claimant dashboard, your use of the service shall constitute the placing of an Order for the purposes of these terms.

-6.8.
-Revenues generated on CourtCorrect.
-You may choose to use CourtCorrect to understand and enforce your rights by asking us to do so via our platform.
-You agree to allow CourtCorrect to collect all resulting revenues and financial compensation on your behalf.
+You may choose to pay CourtCorrect in order to get access to certain pay-for features of our service.
+You agree to allow CourtCorrect to collect all resulting revenues and fees due from you.

 7. Consumer Rights To Cancel Your Order